RAG4J/devoxx-2025-assignments/assignments/step_7_oauth_security.md

       - org.springframework.ai.mcp.client.autoconfigure.SseWebFluxTransportAutoConfiguration
 ```

-Now, add the last missing config to the application.yml to configure OAuth client:
+Now, add the last missing config to the application.yml of the web-app to configure OAuth client:

 ```yaml
 spring: